-Her goal is to get a public hearing on the issue of medical marijuana for the 2019-2020 session.
+Her goal is to get a public hearing on the issue of medical marijuana for the 2021-22 session.
 That is the first step in Wisconsin.
 Senator Bernier has taken more than first steps supporting marijuana reform.
 In 2017 she was an Assembly Representative and one of the first Republicans in a long time to support marijuana reform by sponsoring a decriminalization bill.
-Now in 2020, she is the lead in the Republican controlled Senate trying to navigate a bill through committee.
+In 2020, she is the lead in the Republican controlled Senate trying to navigate a bill through committee.
+Early in 2021 she is the sole author on the Senate side for a decriminalization bill.
 She deserves and A for effort alone!

 - Born Eau Claire, Wisconsin, April 29, 1956; 3 children, 6 grandchildren.

 - Graduate Chippewa Falls Senior High School, 1974; B.A.
 University of Wisconsin-Eau Claire, 1998; Certificate in Public Management Essentials, University of Wisconsin-Green Bay, 2005.

 - Member: U.S. Elections Assistance Commission Board of Advisors; Chippewa Falls, Eau Claire, and Marshfield Chambers of Commerce; Lake Hallie Optimists Club; National Foundation for Women Legislators (State Director); American Legislative Exchange Council; Assembly of State Legislatures; National Conference of State Legislatures, Elections and Redistricting Committee; Wisconsin County Clerks Association (lifetime member).

 - Former member: Wisconsin Women in Government; Wisconsin County Constitutional Officers; Chippewa County Humane Association; Kiwanis Noon Club.

 - Chippewa County clerk, 1999—2011; Village of Lake Hallie trustee, 2007—11 and 2015—16.